DARIN & BROOKE ALDRIDGE

-Darin Aldridge first played music in public when he was six years old.
-Beginning with piano and drums and adding band instruments while in school, he soon gravitated towards stringed instruments.
-Learning to play banjo in order to join his first band, Straight and Narrow, he was encouraged to switch to mandolin when he showed an aptitude for it while teaching someone else to play.
-Since then, teaching has been one of his consistent activities.
-He now teaches in his studio as well as at the Gaston County School of the Arts in Gastonia, NC, near his home in Cherryville.
+Darin Aldridge is a multi-instrumentalist, song writer, producer and a Leadership Bluegrass Alumni from Cherryville N.C.
+Teaching music has been one of his consistent activities and now teaches in his studio as well as at the Gaston School of the Arts in Gastonia, N.C.
 His first touring band at a young age was, Acoustic Syndicate, which played a range of jazz, blues, and folk rock, touring up and down the east coast.
 Shortly after the Syndicate Darin joined the Country Gentlemen and toured with them for seven years until Charlie Waller’s sad passing in 2004.
 The Country Gentlemen were asked to be part of the 2005 Presidential Inauguration in Washington D.C.
 Darin recorded three projects with The Country Gentlemen; the first, Crying in the Chapel, received a IBMA nomination for gospel event of the year.
 The last project, Songs of the American Spirit, won the SPBGMA 2005 best bluegrass album of the year.
 Soon after Waller’s death, a group of Country Gentlemen alumni formed The Circuit Riders which performed together from 2005-2008 and recorded the album Let The Ride Begin.

-Darin has also filled in on stage with Blue Highway, Mike Snider,Paul Williams,The Isaacs,Mac Wiseman,Jim Lauderdale,George Hamilton IV and Blueridge, to name a few.
-He’s produced his own solo CD for Pinecastle Records (Call It A Day) and been nominated for the SPBGMA mandolin player of the year award four times and Guitar player of the year in 2011.
-He’s a very talented studio musician, and a songwriter who contributes original material for the band and recordings.
-This broad experience has prepared him with the range of excellence needed to front a group ready to break out as a major force in bluegrass and gospel music.
+Darin has also filled in on stage with Blue Highway, Mike Snider,Paul Williams,The Isaacs,Mac Wiseman,Jim Lauderdale,George Hamilton IV , Jack Lawrence , Bryan Sutton to name a few.
+He’s produced his own solo CD for Pinecastle Records (Call It A Day) and been nominated for the SPBGMA mandolin player of the year award four times and Guitar player of the year in 2011 and 2012.
+This broad experience has prepared him with the range of excellence needed to front a group ready to break out as a major force in bluegrass and acoustic music.

 Brooke Justice Aldridge grew up on the mountains of Avery County, NC just a few miles from the Blue Ridge Parkway.
 Her voice carries the lilt of the mountains along with the sophisticated sounds of a singer with experience way beyond her 25 years.
 Despite winning many competitions, Brooke never really knew how much she loved to sing until she reached the age of a teenager.
 Success in countless competitions led her to venture out beyond home, and in 2004 she competed in the regionals of the Nashville Star competition in Columbus, Georgia, where she finished third in a talented group of more than one hundred hopefuls.
 In 2007, Brooke recorded her very first CD, I’ll Go With You, on Pinecastle Records.